JoePenna/Dreambooth-Stable-Diffusion/README.md

 - Let's respect the hard work and creativity of people who have spent years honing their skills.
   - This iteration of Dreambooth was specifically designed for digital artists to train their own characters and styles into a Stable Diffusion model, as well as for people to train their own likenesses.
 My main goal is to make a tool for filmmakers to interact with concept artists that they've hired -- to generate the seed of an initial idea, so that they can then communicate visually.
 Meant to be used by filmmakers, concept artists, comic book designers, etc.
-  - For moral, ethical (and potentially legal) reasons, I strongly discourage training someone else's art into the model unless you've obtained explicit permission, or they've made a public statement about this technology.
-For similar reasons, I recommend against using artists' names in AI prompts.
+  - One day, there'll be a Stable Diffussion trained on perfect datasets.
+In the meantime, for moral / ethical / potentially legal reasons, I strongly discourage training someone else's art into these model (unless you've obtained explicit permission, or they've made a public statement about this technology).
+For similar reasons, I recommend against using artists' names in your prompts.
+Don't put the people who made this possible out of the job!

 - Onto the technical side:
   - You can now run this on a GPU with 24GB of VRAM (e.g. 3090).
 Training will be slower, and you'll need to be sure this is the *only* program running.